sleephacker/FlippoIO/manual/Settings.md

 ## `ThreadCount (int)`

-Specifies the time limit for players.
+Specifies the number of matches to execute concurrently.
 Set to `Environment.ProcessorCount` by default.

 ## `JavaCmd (String)`